Franna88/medwave/advertData/ADVERTDATA_IMPLEMENTATION_SESSION_SUMMARY.md

    Loading only what the user needs (progressive disclosure) dramatically improves perceived performance and reduces Firebase read operations.

+5. GHL STAGE MAPPING (Nov 10, 2025):
+   The GHL Opportunities API does NOT return pipelineStageName, only pipelineStageId.
+   Must fetch pipeline stages separately and map stage IDs to stage names.
+   Stage IDs are UNIQUE per pipeline (same stage name = different IDs in different pipelines).

+6. DAVIDE PIPELINE ID CORRECTION (Nov 10, 2025):
+   The pipeline ID labeled "Davide" was actually "Erich Pipeline" (pTbNvnrXqJc9u1oxir3q).
+   Real Davide's Pipeline ID: AUduOJBB2lxlsEaNmlJz Erich Pipeline has NO deposit/cash stages and should NOT be tracked.

+7. DATE RANGE AGGREGATION (Nov 12, 2025):
+   Ad sets and campaigns were showing deployment dates instead of actual ad activity dates.
+   Dates must be aggregated from ads' firstInsightDate/lastInsightDate fields.
+   This ensures date filtering reflects true campaign duration, not sync times.

 SOLUTION IMPLEMENTED:
 ---------------------
 1. Split collections architecture with 5 separate collections